TluwaniMS/tekton-learning/README.md

 ## Tekton PipelineRun:

 A PipelineRun is an instance of a Pipeline execution.
 It references the Pipeline and associated PipelineResources to trigger the execution of tasks and track the progress of the pipeline run.

+## Tekton Workspaces:

+A Tekton workspace typically refers to the directory or environment where Tekton pipelines are executed.
+In the context of Tekton pipelines, a workspace is a directory within the container where tasks and pipelines run.